 term.cf(Corr_ID) /* from LSM(Conn_ID) */

-clean up everything related to Conn_ID

 send NSI_term.cf(Conn_ID, Corr_ID) to the parent

-Appendix E: Service-Specific Schema
+Appendix E: Service Definion Schemas

-One of the primary objectives of NSI CS is to remove the dependencies of data plane service specification from the core NSI CS protocol (this is new in NSI CS v2.0 compared to earlier versions of NSI).
+One of the primary objectives of NSI CS is to remove the dependencies of data plane Service Definition from the core NSI CS protocol.
 This decoupling allows the existing NSI CS protocol to remain stable while permitting changes to the services offered by a network provider without impacting the existing protocol.
 This section documents the decoupled Point-to-Point Service Schema.

 Restructuring criteria element

 In NSI CS 2.0 the Point-to-Point service-specific capacity, path, and serviceAttributes elements are removed from the criteria element, used for example in the reserve message elements.
 These Point-to-Point service-specific elements are repackaged into a separate service-specific schema definition, which is allocated a dedicated namespace for use when referencing the contained elements.
 The criteria element was extended to include an ANY child element allowing generic inclusion of external service schemas.
-In addition to the service specification decoupling, the CS uses an element called serviceType, which is described in the next section.
-These criteria are shown in Section 8.5.1.30.
+In addition to the Service Definition decoupling, the CS uses an element called serviceType, which is described in the next section.
+These criteria are shown in Section 8.5.1.29.

 The serviceType element